 There’s something for every time of day when it comes to dining; enjoy the pool or beach bar by day (don’t miss the BBQs on the beach!), savor the fresh, Sardinian cuisine, pizza and seafood in one of the restaurants for dinner and head to the club lounge for a chilled-out evening cocktail, great tunes and partying.

 JW Marriott Venice is the exclusive inhabitant of the small Venetian island of Isola delle Rosa, one of the largest islands in the Venetian lagoon and the youngest.

-Isola delle Rosa is perched on the edge of Venice but only 15 minutes from the centre, with extremely regular and comfortable shuttles that whizz you right past the Cipriani and onto St Marks Square.
+Isola Delle Rosa is perched on the edge of Venice but only 15 minutes from the center, with extremely regular and comfortable shuttles that whizz you right past the Cipriani and onto St Marks Square.
 This lush green island houses easily the best Marriott I have ever stayed in.

-The main building sits in the centre of the island and is home to most of the rooms, as well as the rooftop bar and pool.
-Outside the entire island is yours to explore, take a wander along meandering paths past groves of olive trees and fields of poppies and you’ll reach outbuildings, which include some of the higher end rooms with their own private pools.
-Continue on to a church, herb garden, family pool, the Dopolavro Dining room and the Gardino Grill all set in a pretty garden.
+The main building sits in the center of the island and is home to most of the rooms, as well as the rooftop bar and pool.
+Outside the entire island is yours to explore, take a wander along meandering paths past groves of olive trees and fields of poppies and you’ll reach outbuildings, which include some of the higher-end rooms with their own private pools.
+Continue on to a church, herb garden, family pool, the Dopolavro Dining room, and the Gardino Grill all set in a pretty garden.
 The Spa here is also immense and offers the same superb views across the water.

 The rooftop infinity pool, located just beyond a rooftop bar and restaurant area seems to tick all the boxes, except for the fact it is incredibly shallow.
 The kids were loving it, as even my four year old could touch the bottom, but my only effort at a length was abruptly terminated by smashing both my knees on the bottom.